iambrainstorming/coding_blog/src/shivarthu/tyranny_of_the_majority.md

 Some of the voting or feedback sytem.

-Here are the revised sentences with improved grammar and clarity:

 1. **Direct Voting by Local Citizens:** This method involves directly polling local citizens.
 2. **Schelling Game Decision by Users:** Users make decisions using the Schelling game.
 3. **Voting by Representatives Elected via Proportional Approval Voting**: Representatives are elected by the people through a proportional approval voting system ([Sequential Phragmén](https://wiki.polkadot.network/docs/learn-phragmen))